appaKappaK/smbmnt/README.markdown

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions are welcome!
-Please submit pull requests or open issues on [GitHub](https://github.com/appaKappaK/smbmnt).
-Check the script for coding style and test changes thoroughly.

 ## Notes

 - Ensure `nmap` and `smbclient` are installed: